Skip to content

 Midnite 0 Supervisor Captain Oskari Tähtinen

-The season 2023 supervisor is 36 year old Captain Oskari Tähtinen from Jyväskylä.
+As last year, the 2024 season will be supervised by 37-year-old Captain Oskari Tähtinen from Jyväskylä.
 Oskari graduated from the long-established Jyväskylä Lyceum High School in the spring of 2006.
-In the summer, Joonas reported for conscript service in the Air Force on Pilot Reserve Officer Course 81.
+In the summer, Oskari reported for conscript service in the Air Force on Pilot Reserve Officer Course 81.
 As a natural continuation, Oskari took up studies at the National Defence University on Cadet Course 94, Air Force Pilot’s Programme.
 Oskari graduated as a Bachelor of Military Sciences in autumn 2010 and continued HW training in Kauhava until spring 2012.

-Oskari has accumulated a total of some 1600 hours flying military aircraft, including 600 on the Hornet.
+Oskari has about 1,650 hours of flying experience on military aircraft, about 600 hours of which are in the Hornet.
 In addition, Oskari has also strayed into aviation outside of work, so he currently has about 400 flight hours from the civilian side under his belt.

 Besides flying, Oskari enjoys versatile ways of keeping fit.
 At the moment the activities closest to his heart are, in particular, cycling, free and scuba diving, travelling and photography.
 Oskari’s photos may pop up in various Air Force publications and for example on the Midnight Hawks’ Instagram.